Simple steps YOU can follow on just how easy hot tub refurbishment can be!

 In this post, I walked you through the EXACT steps I took in finding and buying an old hot tub for next to nothing on a neighborhood Facebook group page.

-Then I showed you everything you need to know to get that tub working great, from moving it, to leveling it in a back yard, fixing cracks, and leaks and even replacing old defective equipment.
+Then I showed you everything you need to know about repairing the hot tub, but also all my best tips on everything from moving it, to leveling it in a back yard, fixing cracks, and leaks and even replacing old defective equipment.

 If I can do it, I KNOW you can!

-Have you had trouble fixing an old hot tub?
+Have you had trouble repairing a hot tub?